The Ashes

 Authorship and Creation

-The Ashes's director is recorded as Andrzej Wajda[4].
-Its screenwriter is recorded as Aleksander Ścibor-Rylski[5].
+The Ashes was directed by Andrzej Wajda[4].
+Aleksander Ścibor-Rylski wrote the screenplay for it[5].
 Cast members include Daniel Olbrychski[10], Piotr Wysocki[11], Bogusław Kierc[12], Beata Tyszkiewicz[13], Pola Raksa[14], and Władysław Hańcza[15].

 Publication

-The Ashes's publication date is recorded as +1965-09-25T00:00:00Z[28].
+The Ashes was released on September 25, 1965[28].
 Original languages include Polish[29], German[30], Spanish[31], and French[32].
 Genres include film based on literature[7] and drama film[8].

 Why It Matters

-The Ashes ranks in the top 4% of film entities by monthly Wikipedia readership (38 views/month).[2]
-It has Wikipedia articles in 9 language editions, a strong signal of global cultural recognition.[33]
-It is known by 6 alternative names across languages and contexts.[34]
+The Ashes has Wikipedia articles in 9 language editions, a strong signal of global cultural recognition.[2]
+It is known by 6 alternative names across languages and contexts.[33]